 Luka stays with them for a time but when their son Martin pays an unexpected visit to the farm, they decide it is too dangerous for Luka to remain.
 Luka hides while Martin visits but he quickly places Martin's voice as that of Officer Schmidt from the labour camp.
 If Schmidt finds him, Luka knows he will be shot on sight.

-A map of the area Luka traveled through would have been interesting and helped the reader to more easily place the events in the novel.
+A map of the area Luka traveled through would have been a helpful addition so that young readers could more easily place the events in the novel.
 There is an Author's Note at the back which provides short notes on several important historical events such as the Bykivnia massacre.
+Bykivnia was a large village in the northeastern part of Kyiv, where over one hundred thousand Ukrainians were massacred from 1937 to 1941.

 Skrypuch has crafted yet another excellent novel that deals with a very dark part of history without being too graphic.
-Historical novels allow us to examine and to think about the past, and hopefully to learn a thing or two about tolerance and living peacefully with those from different cultures.
+Historical novels allow us to examine and to think about the past, and hopefully to learn about tolerance and living peacefully with those from different cultures and beliefs.

 Book Details: